huihongxun/huihongxun.github.io/_pages/about.md

 - **[2023-08-06]**  Three PhD students, Taoyi Qi, Siyu Jiang and Jian Feng, join our research group.
 Cheers!
 - **[2023-07-14]**  Wu Tong successfully defended his thesis.
 He will join our group at the Zhuhai UM Research & Technology Research Institute as assistant researcher.
 Cheers!
 - **[2023-05-15]**  Hong Jiatu and Chen Ge successfully defended their PhD dissertation.
 Cheers!
-- **[2023-05-02]**  Our Project "Regulation Technologies of Flexible Resources in Power-Communication Deep Coupling Network" get supported by *Science and Technology Development Fund* (FDCT), Macao, China.
+- **[2023-05-02]**  Our Project "Regulation Technologies of Flexible Resources in Power-Communication Deep Coupling Network" got supported by *Science and Technology Development Fund* (FDCT), Macao, China.
 - **[2022-12-19]**  Wu Tong (master student) won the **Best Oral Presentation Award** at the 2022 International Conference on Frontiers of Energy and Environment Engineering (CFEEE 2022).
 Cheers!
 - **[2022-09-08]**  UM, China Southern Power Grid build joint laboratory to promote research and development of carbon-neutral power and energy systems.
 [News](https://www.um.edu.mo/news-and-press-releases/press-release/detail/54110/)
 -  **[2022-01-17]**  We won the *Best Paper Award* of the 3rd IEEE Conference on Sustainable Power and Energy (iSPEC 2021).
 Check the news [here](https://skliotsc.um.edu.mo/um-scholar-wins-best-paper-award-of-the-3rd-ieee-conference-on-sustainable-power-and-energy/).
 The paper is: H. Hui, P. Yu, H. Zhang, N. Dai, W. Jiang and Y. Song, “Regulation Capacity Evaluation of Large-scale Heterogeneous Residential Air Conditioning Loads,” the 3rd IEEE Conference on Sustainable Power and Energy (iSPEC 2021).  <!--[Editing a markdown file for a talk](/images/2021_iSPEC_BestPaper.png) -->